1989chenguo/CloudComputingLabs/Lab1/Lab1.md

 **[Optimization tips]**

- - Monitor the utilization of each CPU core, so that you can allocate CPU resources more reasonably.
+ - Monitor the utilization of each CPU core, so that you can allocate CPU resources more reasonable.

  - Consider what you should do when the input file is very large.